makerlala/faceful/README.md

 Copy the settings template and add the path to your photos and the path to this project folder.
 ```
 cd faceful/scripts
-cp cp settings.conf.template settings.conf
+cp settings.conf.template settings.conf
 vim settings.conf
 ```

-Create a models folder and download pre-trained model 20170512-110547 from facenet repository, https://github.com/davidsandberg/facenet.
+Create a folder called ``models`` and download pre-trained model ``20170512-110547`` from facenet repository, https://github.com/davidsandberg/facenet.
-Unzip this model in models folder.
+Unzip this model in ``models`` folder.
 Next, you can run install.sh from scripts folder.
 This will take care of the installation.
 If you do not have a GPU, just install with CPU-only support:
 ```
-./install.sgh -cpu
+./install.sh -cpu
 ```
 else
 ```